Trump's Justice Department is investigating whether DC police officials falsified crime data

-WASHINGTON (AP) — The Justice Department has opened an investigation into whether police officials in Washington, D.C., have falsified crime data, according to a person familiar with the probe who wasn’t authorized to publicly discuss an open investigation.
+WASHINGTON (AP) — The Justice Department has opened an investigation into whether police officials in Washington, D.C., have falsified data to make crime rates appear lower than they are, according to two people familiar with the probe who weren't authorized to publicly discuss an open investigation.

 The investigation comes amid an escalating — and political — showdown between the Trump administration and the city over control of the police department.
 It wasn’t immediately clear what federal laws could have been violated by the possible manipulation of crime data.